Terraform ECS Fargate Example

 to generate a new container image tag every time we run terraform apply

-.
-So each time we run terraform apply
+; so each time we run terraform apply

-Step 4: Setup networks
+Step 4: Setup Networks

-With our application container now in AWS, we need to setup various networks within AWS so that our application is reachable from the internet.
-Terraform AWS Modules maintained by https://serverless.tf/ makes this simple.
+With our application container now in AWS, we need to setup several layers of networks inside AWS so that our application is reachable from the internet.

 # ./main.tf